W427697/Discord-/code/presets/create-react-app/README.md

 ## Compatibility

-This version (4.x) of `@storybook/preset-create-react-app` is compatibly with Create React App version 5 and above.
+Version 4.x of `@storybook/preset-create-react-app` is compatibly with Create React App version 5 and above.
 Earlier versions are compatible with earlier version of the preset.

 ## Basic usage